-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports dated May 5, 2004 relating to the financial statements and financial statement schedule, which appear in American Superconductor Corporation's Annual Report on Form 10-K for the year ended March 31, 2004.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of American Superconductor Corporation of our report dated June 14, 2007 relating to the financial statements, financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting, which appears in American Superconductor Corporation's Annual Report on Form 10-K for the year ended March 31, 2007.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.